-Option one allows educators to explore in-depth study in a particular area of specialization.
-It requires the following common core of courses, which are consistent with the core required in the other MSEd programs:
+One pathway allows educators to undertake in-depth study in a particular area of specialization.
+It requires the following common core of courses, which are consistent with the core required in other School of Education MS programs:

 The remainder of the program includes a 15-credit concentration and nine credits of electives designed in consultation with the program adviser.

-Option two allows students to combine two graduate certificates into a master's degree to meet their professional development goals.
-For example, educators interested in supporting gifted learners in an urban environment could combine the Urban Education and Gifted Education certificates.
-Those interested in leadership roles could combine Teacher Leadership with Data-Based Decision Making and Organizational Improvement.
+The second pathway allows students to combine two graduate certificates into a master's degree to meet their professional development goals.
+For example, educators interested in leading schools in an urban environment could combine the Urban Education and School Administration and Supervision certificates.
+Those interested in leadership roles inside the classroom might combine the School Administration and Supervision with Data-Based Decision Making and Organizational Improvement certificates.

 Consult our full list of graduate certificate programs to see what combinations might appeal to you.